stride3d/stride-website/posts/2025-03-25-distant-worlds-2-development-with-stride.md

 We're incredibly grateful to the team for their generosity with both time and expertise.
 The depth and breadth of information they've shared, spanning everything from engine selection to performance optimization is impressive.
 Their willingness to provide such comprehensive insights is truly appreciated by the Stride community.

+Some questions were answered by the team collectively, while others were addressed individually by team members: Elliot, the Lead Developer; Kevin, the Lead Artist; and Alex, the 3D Artist.

 Buckle up and enjoy the ride, you're about to dive into a rich technical deep-dive and maybe learn something new along the way!

 ## Engine and General Development